Coming to Hospital

 • Only one supporter can accompany a woman either in Antenatal Clinic, Ultrasound Department, Day Assessment Unit or for a Caesarean section.

-• There are still some visiting restrictions on the Level 4 wards.
-On the Level 4 wards (antenatal or postnatal wards), one single named supporter can be with the woman from 8.30am to 8.30pm.
-A second additional supporter can visit between 4pm and 6pm.
+• On the Level 4 wards (antenatal or postnatal wards), Two birth supporters can be with the woman from 8.30am to 8.30pm.
+A second additional supporter can visit between 4pm and 8.30pm.
 Siblings are welcome to attend but must be supervised at all times please.

-• If the supporter is Covid-positive, they will NOT be able to visit the ward.
+• If any birth supporter is Covid-positive, feels unwell, has Diarrhoea or vomiting we would ask they NOT visit the ward.

 • Please speak to the midwife in charge for further information.